cesar-douady/open-lmake/doc/benchmark.md

 # Benchmarks

 The goal of this benchmark is to compare major build systems with open-lmake.
-Considered build systems are `make`, `ninja`, `bazel` and open-lmake.
+The build systems evaluated are `make`, `ninja`, `bazel` and open-lmake.
 CMake is not run because it uses either `make` or `ninja` as backend.

 In addition, a simple `bash` script running jobs statically parallelized.
 Of course, for this script, the notion of no-op build is meaningless.
-Its main purpose is to serv as a reference.
+Its main purpose is to serve as a reference.

 ## Benchmark environment